gobwas/gulp-sprite-generator/README.md

 Type: `String`
 Default value: `null`

-Tha last necessary parameter.
-Defines which *base* will have name of the output sprite.
+The one and last necessary parameter.
+Defines which *base* will have the name of the output sprite.
 Base means that if you will group your sprites by some criteria, name will change.

 #### options.spriteSheetPath